openid/eKYC-IDA/openid-advanced-syntax-for-claims.md

 Moreover, some features in this specification are particularly suited for use cases of OpenID Connect where the RP pays for data received.
 In such use cases, integrity protection of the `claims` parameter can be advised to avoid having the RP pay for data not requested.

-For example, when an RP defines a transformed claim `:age_18_or_over` as shown above, an End-User that is only 12 years old could modify the definition of the Claim from
+As an example for a malicious modification, when an RP defines a transformed claim `:age_18_or_over` as shown above, an End-User that is only 12 years old could modify the definition of the Claim from
 ```
     "age_18_or_over": {
       "claim": "birthdate",